The Myth—Ancient

 Dame Janet Baker sings Orfeo:

-https://www.youtube.com/watch?v=EENw_ptgGcg This is the Glyndebourne Festival Opera 1982 performance starring Dame Janet Baker.
-Raymond Lepparo conducts London Philharmonic Orchestra.
-Perhaps a good choice for an initial introduction to a more traditional performance.
-A DVD of the above performance is available on the Kultur label.
+Perhaps a good choice for an initial introduction to a more traditional performance is the 1982 one by the Glyndebourne Festival Opera, now available on a Kultur DVD.
 Leading roles sung by Janet Baker, Elisabeth Speiser, and Elizabeth Gale.
 This was Dame Janet Baker’s farewell performance in opera.

 Even though some viewers find both the DVD and the performance lacking something, critic Robert McKechnie called Dame Janet Baker “perfect” for the role of Orfeo and suggested: “For so many reasons, this is a production to savour.
 Intense performances of emotive music in classical settings: symbolism by the bucket load: theatrical gestures that make you almost cry out for joy.”
 For full review, in which the writer tries to figure out which scores were used, go to http://www.musicweb-international.com/classrev/2004/oct04/Gluck_orfeo_DVD.htm